Avoid costly breaches. Intigriti's bug bounty offers ROI-driven security.

 If registrations are left open to your Freshservice instance, it could mean that new users gain access to internal-only resources.
 Examples include internal support tickets, company business metrics, or even personal identifiable information (PII) of customers.

-To disable signups on your instance, we recommend going through the following remediation steps:
+To disable signups on your instance, we recommend going through the following remediation steps for Freshservice.

 Automated tooling

-A while ago we released Misconfig Mapper.
-This is an automated tool dedicated to help find these types of security misconfigurations in popular third-party services such as the ones mentioned above.
+A while ago we released Misconfig Mapper, an automated tool dedicated to help find these types of security misconfigurations in popular third-party services such as the ones mentioned above.

 Furthermore, we've also documented the potential impact it can bring and clear step-by-step guides on how to resolve these security misconfigurations.